 Slater & Gordon Lawyers is a national law firm leading the way on holiday pay issues.
 For expert legal advice or representation call our Employment Law Solicitors on freephone 0800 916 9060 or contact us online and we will call you.

-The European Court of Justice in the case of Lock v British Gas Trading Ltd that decided employers must take commission payments into account when calculating statutory holiday pay.
+The European Court of Justice in the case of Lock v British Gas Trading Ltd decided employers must take commission payments into account when calculating statutory holiday pay.

 What Does This Mean?